hashroot/manifest/readme.md

 notices are retained and included with the code and your changes to the codebase are stated.

 You can read the full license text at http://www.apache.org/licenses/LICENSE-2.0

-### Images & other assets ###

-Unless otherwise specified, all out assets, including but not limited to images, are licensed under Creative Commons Attribution-NonCommercial 4.0 International, or CC BY-NC 4.0 for short.
-This means that you are allowed to modify the aforementioned assets in any way you want and you are free to share the originals and/or the modified work.
-However, you are not allowed to use the assets for commercial purposes and you must provide attribution at all times which means you have to include a short note about the license used (CC BY-NC 4.0), the original author/authors (Paranoid Android Project or AOSPA) and inform about any changes that have been made.
-A link to the [website](http://aospa.co/) should usually be included as well.

 You can reach the full legal text at http://creativecommons.org/licenses/by-nc/4.0/